Table of Contents

 8K Monitors

-8K technology means there are a lot more pixels in the picture compared to 4K.
-While 4K has 3840 x 2160 pixels, 8K boosts it to 7680 x 4320 pixels, giving us a total of 33.2 megapixels.
-This increase in pixel density makes images and videos way clearer and more detailed.
+8K technology means there are many more pixels in the picture than 4K.
+While 4K has 3840 x 2160 pixels, 8K boosts it to 7680 x 4320 pixels, giving us 33.2 megapixels.
+This increase in pixel density makes images and videos clearer and more detailed.

 Gaming Monitors